kcinnick/posh/README.rst

 - build out method for price monitoring
 - create test associated with that

-Development taking a quick pause for now.
-My dev box finally passed away, new one should be here Friday.
+1/25/2019: Like a phoenix, a new dev box has emerged from the ashes.
+Development resumed!